Desertion: Austria

+Afghanistan

+A quarter of ANA and ANSF troops were reported to have deserted in 2009 with many troops hiding in the heat of battle rather than engaging the enemy.
+Following the fall of Kabul in August 2021, the remaining forces of the ANA either deserted their posts or surrendered to the Taliban.

+Somalia

+The Somali Transitional Federal Government (TFG) suffered from mass desertions during the Ethiopian military occupation (2007–2009).
+In December 2008 the United Nations reported that more than 80% of the army and police, about 15,000 men - had deserted.

+Canada

+During World War I, the Canadian Expeditionary Force passed more than 200 death sentences on deserters.
+Only 25 men were actually executed.

+Per the National Defence Act, "every person who deserts or attempts to desert is guilty of an offence and on conviction, if the person committed the offence on active service or under orders for active service, is liable to imprisonment for life or to less punishment and, in any other case, is liable to imprisonment for a term not exceeding five years or to less punishment".

 Colombia

 In Colombia, the Revolutionary Armed Forces of Colombia (Spanish: FARC) insurgency were highly affected by desertion during the armed conflict with the Military Forces of Colombia.
 The Colombian Ministry of Defense reported 19,504 deserters from the FARC between August 2002 and their collective demobilization in 2017, despite potentially severe punishment, including execution, for attempted desertion in the FARC.
 Organizational decline contributed to FARC's high desertion rate which peaked in the year 2008.
 A later stalemate between the FARC and government forces gave rise to the Colombian peace process.

 France

+Many individuals who were conscripted by the French First Republic during the French Revolutionary Wars deserted.
+There were rough estimates to the number of individuals that deserted during the time of the levée en masse, but due to many factors, like the inability to manage and keep track of all the armies or differentiating between men with similar names, the exact number is unclear.
+In 1800, the Minister of War (Carnot) reported that there were 175,000 deserters based on the number of individuals that sought the benefits following the amnesty put in place.

 From 1914 to 1918 between 600 and 650 French soldiers were executed for desertion.
 In 2013, a report for the French Ministry of Veteran Affairs recommended that they be pardoned.

 Conversely, France considered as highly praiseworthy the act of citizens of Alsace-Lorraine who during WWI deserted from the German army.
 After the war it was decided to award all such deserters the Escapees' Medal (Médaille des Évadés).

+During the First Indochina War (1946–54), the French Foreign Legion was deployed to fight the Vietnamese insurgency.
+Some of the legionnaires, such as Stefan Kubiak, deserted and began fighting for the Việt Minh and People's Army of Vietnam upon witnessing torture of Vietnamese peasants at the hands of French troops.